Preventative Botox: Procedure, Cost, And How It Works

 Is preventative Botox a hoax?

 Preventive Botox is not a hoax as many studies support using Botox to prevent many skin issues (2).
-However, only regular Botox is FDA-approved, but preventative Botox is not.
+However, only regular Botox is an FDA-approved anti-aging treatment, but preventative Botox is not.
+If you are looking for something specific for the aging issue.
+You can also check out more anti-aging treatments, such as dermal fillers, Microdermabrasion, per your convenience and cost.

 Is Botox worth it in your 30s?